cjdbarlow/Part-One/functional_anatomy_and_control_of_blood_flow.md

 Notably, flow to **juxtamedullary** nephrons is **not autoregulated**.
 High blood pressure  increases juxtamedullary flow, increasing GFR and impairing renal concentration, resulting in a **pressure diuresis**.

 ###Neuronal Control
-The kidneys are innervated by noradrenergic sympathetic nerves, which cause afferent and efferent arteriolar constriction.
-This increases capillary hydrostatic pressure (increasing filtration) and also increases capillary oncotic pressure (decreasing filtration), resulting in an overall slight reduction in GFR.
+The kidneys are innervated by noradrenergic sympathetic nerves, which causes:
+* Afferent and efferent arteriolar constriction
+This increases capillary hydrostatic pressure (increasing filtration) and also increases capillary oncotic pressure (decreasing filtration).
+    * This leads to an overall slight reduction in GFR

 ###Hormonal Control
+**Renin**:
-**Renin** is released from the juxtaglomerular apparatus by β<sub>1</sub> stimulation, which catalyses the production of angiotensin I from circulating angiotensinogen.
+* Is released from the juxtaglomerular apparatus by β<sub>1</sub> stimulation
+* Catalyses the production of angiotensin I from circulating angiotensinogen
 Angiotensin I is then converted into Angiotensin II by circulating ACE.

-FIGURE 20-23 ON PAGE 374 of GANONG

-The actions of the RAAS are described in more detail in the endocrine functions of the kidney.
+The actions of the RAAS are described in more detail in the [endocrine functions of the kidney](endocrine_functions_of_the_kidney.md).

 ---
 ##References
-Ganong

-Power and Kam
+1. Barrett KE, Barman SM, Boitano S, Brooks HL.
+Ganong's Review of Medical Physiology.
+24th Ed.
+McGraw Hill.
+2012.
+2. Kam P, Power I. Principles of Physiology for the Anaesthetist.
+3rd Ed.
+Hodder Education.
+2012.

-Guyton and Hall 11th Ed
+3. Hall, JE, and Guyton AC.
+Guyton and Hall Textbook of Medical Physiology.
+11th Edition.
+Philadelphia, PA: Saunders Elsevier.
+2011.